 Specify how much information to display.
 Use this option multiple times to increase the amount of information.
-For example, -v = verbose, -vv = verbose, -vv = verbose, -vvv = verbose,
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

-To use the users value in the --show option, you must specify at least one privilege using the --privileges option.
+To use the users value in the --show option, you must specify at least one privilege using the -privileges option.